OctopusDeploy/blog/blog/2025-06/introducing-octoai/index.md

 The way to determine if you are a software company is to ask yourself: "What would happen if all the computers were turned off?"

 If the answer is that your business would grind to a halt, then you are a software company.
-If you are a software company, then you need to deliver software to your employees and users.
+If you are a software company, then you must deliver software to your employees and users.

 DevOps teams are responsible for keeping software companies running.
 It is a complex job, and it will only ever get more complex.
 And the reality is this complexity is always going to be met with the demand to do more with less.